aimms/documentation/webui/widget-options.rst

 The kind of additional identifier properties discussed above may be specified more elegantly by using the so-called *annotations* in the AIMMS model.

 .. important::
-	This is possible for '_annotations' kind of properties starting from AIMMS 4.49 on and for '_flags', '_text", and '_tooltips' kind of properties starting from AIMMS 4.71 on.
+	This feature is available for '_annotations' kind of properties starting from AIMMS 4.49 on and for '_flags', '_text", and '_tooltips' kind of properties starting from AIMMS 4.71 on.

+	It is referred to as the "new style annotations" (versus the "old style annotations" as discussed in the previous section).
+These new style annotations are the recommended ones from the moment they became available in AIMMS.

-For example, in the attribute form of the identifier for which you want to specify annotations, you should add the :token:`webui::AnnotationsIdentifier` annotation attribute and then fill in the string parameter containing the desired annotations there:
+To start with, in the attribute form of the identifier for which you want to specify annotations, you can add the :token:`webui::AnnotationsIdentifier` annotation attribute and then fill in the string parameter containing the desired annotations there:

 .. image:: images/Annotations_view1.png
     :align: center

-The specified string parameter should have as value a space-separated string of class-names (that will be used to decorate the DOM elements with).
-Such a string may be then used in combination with an additional project-specific `CSS <#css-styling>`_ file in order to define or refine the styling of some parts of the WebUI which reference the original identifier.
+The specified string parameter should have as value a space-separated string of class-names (that will be used to decorate the so-called DOM elements with in the front-end).
+Such a string may be then used in combination with an additional project-specific `CSS <folder.html#css-styling>`_ file in order to define or refine the styling of some parts of the WebUI which reference the original identifier.
 Please see the `Data-Dependent Styling <folder.html#data-dependent-styling>`_ section for more details.

 The string parameter used in the annotation attribute may have any name of your choice, so it is no longer intrinsically linked to the name of the original identifier.
 Therefore,  when the original identifier is renamed, one no longer needs to rename the annotation parameter accordingly.

-If an identifier X does not have the :token:`webui::AnnotationsIdentifier` annotation attribute added or this attribute exists but it is empty, then AIMMS will fall back on the values of :token:`X_annotations`, if this is present in the model.
+If an identifier X does not have the :token:`webui::AnnotationsIdentifier` annotation attribute added or this attribute exists but it is empty, then AIMMS will fall back on the values of :token:`X_annotations` discussed above, if this is present in the model.

-Similarly, in the attribute form of the identifier for which you want to specify flags, you should add the :token:`webui::FlagsIdentifier` annotation attribute and then fill in the string parameter containing the desired flags there:
+Similarly, in the attribute form of the identifier for which you want to specify flags, you can add the :token:`webui::FlagsIdentifier` annotation attribute and then fill in the string parameter containing the desired flags there:

 .. image:: images/Annotations_view2.png
     :align: center

-Again, such a string may be then used for styling purposes, please see the `Data-Dependent Styling <folder.html#data-dependent-styling>`_ section for more details.
+Again, such a string may be then used for front-end styling purposes, please see the `Data-Dependent Styling <folder.html#data-dependent-styling>`_ section for more details.
 Also, the string parameter used in the flags annotation attribute may have any name of your choice, so it is no longer intrinsically linked to the name of the original identifier.

-If an identifier X does not have the :token:`webui::FlagsIdentifier` annotation attribute added or this attribute exists but it is empty, then AIMMS will fall back on the values of :token:`X_flags`, if this is present in the model.
+If an identifier X does not have the :token:`webui::FlagsIdentifier` annotation attribute added or this attribute exists but it is empty, then AIMMS will fall back on the values of :token:`X_flags` discussed previously, if this is present in the model.

 Adding Tooltips
 +++++++++++++++